 Optical components & systems

 One output from the optics simulations is the desired properties of the mirrors, crystals and gratings that form the backbone of a beamline.
-These components must be manufactured with very high demands on surface roughness and slope errors.
-Some manufacturing of mirrors, e.g. bendable crystals for the Balder spectrometer, is undertaken in-house at MAX IV while others are purchased from specialist vendors or other synchrotron facilities around the world.
+These components must be manufactured with very high demands on surface roughness and slope errors and are purchased from specialist vendors or other synchrotron facilities around the world.
 The mechanical properties of the systems that hold and define the position and travel range of the optical components must in addition be defined according to e.g. the intended energy range of the beamline.
 Procurement of components and mechanical systems are generally handled by the individual beamline teams with support from the Beamline Office (BO).
 BO coordinates the process whereby requirements on the optics and optical systems are established and is also coordinating the manufacturing of blazed gratings.

-Metrology of optical components may be carried out in-house using a white-light interferometer and a Fizeau interferometer.
-The interferometers are operated by the Stability, Alignment and Metrology (SAM) team.
+Metrology of optical components may be carried out in-house using a white-light interferometer, a Fizeau interferometer or an AFM.

 The first part of the beamline after the insertion device, but inside the ring (behind the ratchet wall) is defined as the front end.
 It has several functions, e.g. initial definition of the beam size and thereby removing the vast majority of the heat load from the X-ray beam, monitor the position of the X-ray beam, allow safe access into the optics hutch when required and protect the machine in case of vacuum failures at the beamline.
 The front ends are handled by BO.

 Upon installation all optical components in a beamline are positioned according to the beamline design with micrometer precision.
-This alignment work is carried out by the SAM team.
+This alignment work is carried out by the SAM (Survey, Alignment and Mechanical Stability) team.